Papers & Publications

 Mick Broderick & Gill Leahy (Eds) Text Journal Special Issue (Number 11 April 2011) - ASPERA: New Screens, New Producers, New Learning

-Martin Harrison - Workloads and Creative Practice Research (2010) Download
+Martin Harrison - Workloads and Creative Practice Research (2010) Download PDF

 Author Martin Harrison, published poet and member of the Creative Practices Group at UTS, has written a position paper grappling with how creative practice research workloads can be fairly evaluated in the current Australian university environment.